-The number of refuelling sites that sell Autogas is also on the rise, numbering 1 050 at the end of 2017.
+The number of refuelling sites that sell Autogas is also on the rise, numbering 1 100 at the end of 2018.
 Repsol, which operates two-thirds of these sites, plans to expand the number of its stations selling Autogas to 1 000 by 2020.
+According to a recent study by the Spanish Association of LPG Operators, the refuelling network is able to meet the demand of five times the current fleet of vehicles that use it.

 The principal form of policy support for Autogas, as in most other countries, is a relatively low excise tax on the fuel.
 Up to 2011, Autogas was exempt from excise tax.
 A tax of 3.2 euro cents/litre was introduced in 2012 and has not changed since (Table B20.1).
-In 2017, the same tax was 46.1 cents on gasoline and 36.7 cents on diesel.
-The tax on those fuels has increased by almost as much as the amount for Autogas, so the introduction of the tax on Autogas has not had any significant effect on the fuel's competitiveness.
+Since 2017, the same tax is 46.1 cents on gasoline and 36.7 cents on diesel.
+The tax on those fuels increased by almost as much as the amount for Autogas in 2012, so the introduction of the tax on Autogas did not have any significant effect on the fuel's competitiveness.
 Combined with a lower wholesale price, the favourable excise tax results in a relatively low price of Autogas at the pump.
-In 2017, it averaged 63 cents/litre - 43% lower than the price of diesel and 48% lower than that of gasoline.
-In absolute terms, these price differentials have changed very little in recent years.
+In 2018, it averaged 68 cents/litre - 44% lower than the price of diesel and 47% lower than that of gasoline.
+In absolute and relative terms, these price differentials have changed very little in recent years.